AutomateThePlanet/BELLATRIX-Java/getting-started/bellatrix.servicenow.getting.started/src/test/java/O1_Login/readme.txt

            Request a Personal Developer Instance (PDI)
-           You'll receive an email with your instance URL and credentials The instance will be available for 10 days of inactivity before hibernating
+           You'll receive an email with your instance URL and credentials The instance will be available for 10 days of inactivity before hibernating 3/ create user with admin rights

-2. create customized testFrameworkSettings file and save it in the src/main/resources 1/ use the sample config file:
-            O1_Login/sectionData/testFrameworkSettings.instanceName.json
+            1. Login in with your Developer account
+            2. Click All In case Navigation menu is not open
+            3. In filter input "sys_user.list" and press Enter
+            4. Click New button and fill and submit the New Record form
+            5. In the Table with users find the newly created user and open the record
+            6. On the bottom table Click "Role" Tab
+            7. Click "Edit" Button,
+               type "admin" in the Collections,
+               add "admin" to "Role List" and "Save"

+2. Update the config file
+    src/main/resources/testFrameworkSettings.dev.json

-    2/ edit "serviceNowProjectSettings" section parameters
+     Update "serviceNowProjectSettings" section parameters:
-    with the respective parameters of the instance
+        1/ change the value for the instance with the actual instance name "instance": "dev329858"

+        2/  change  "platformRelease" to correspond to the instance "platformRelease": "yokohama"

+        3/ check if on the instance isPolarisEnabled and set properly "isPolarisEnabled": "true",

-    3/ use actual username and password data
+        4/ use actual username and password data
         Options:
-        3.1/ change "user" and "pass" with actual data in the config file "userName": "user",
+        4.1/ change "user" and "pass" with actual data in the config file "userName": "user",
               "password": "pass"
         or
-        3.2/ use environment variables in the config fle "userName": "{env_servicenow-username-instance}",
+        4.2/ use environment variables in the config fle "userName": "{env_servicenow-username-instance}",
             "password": "{env_servicenow-password-instance}"